SPI 2023 PROGRAMMING

 Ladder leagues are open to players of any age, any level.
 The ladder league is NOT just for advanced players.
 The aim of the ladder league is for all players to enjoy playing pickleball with other players of a similar calibre.
 In each ladder league, players are grouped with three others closest to their own level.
 After play is finished, players’ scores are entered into Pickleball Brackets.
 After each session, players move up and down the ladder according to their own performance.
 In the partners ladder, players must register as a team of two on the registration date.
 That team can be two men, two women, or a mixed team.
 Players play with that same partner each week and move up and down as a team.
 To register for the leagues, you first have to sign up for a free account with Pickleball Brackets.
 Next, you need to go to “clubs” and scroll down to join the Saskatoon Pickleball Inc. club.
 After that, go to leagues and join the league you want to play in.
 Once registered, you still need to opt-in on a weekly basis so that organizers know who is coming.
 A step-by-step tutorial on how to sign up and use Pickleball Brackets is available on the SPI's Ladder League Web Page.
 Additional to court fees, ladder league registrants must pay $10.00 per ladder league to cover Pickleball Brackets’ administrative fees. |

-The women’s Round Robin League is open to female players of any age and skill level.
+WOMAN'S ROUND ROBIN The women’s Round Robin League is open to female players of any age and skill level.
 Each session players are mixed in a round robin format and play approximately six games with different partners and against different players.
 After the formal round robin, if time allows, players can stay and mix as they choose.
-This is a fun league which does not rely on tracking games for movement up and down.
-Registration for the Women's Round Robin League is now done through SignUp Genius.
-Cost for this program is $10 for the 8-week session. |
+This is a fun league which does not rely on tracking games for movement up and down. |

 TUTOR BALL MACHINE PROGRAM

 Ever wanted to test your skills against a machine!
 Now’s the time.
 Instructors are on site at Uptown Jack's to set up a variety of skills on the Tutor Ball Machine and rotate players through those skills.
 Ready, Set, GO!
 The machine spits out balls with pace and precision allowing the player to practise return of serve, 3rd shot drops, mid-court drops, block shots and more.
-Players will get a deeper understanding of how to gain position and place shots with purpose. |
+Players will get a deeper understanding of how to gain position and place shots with purpose.
+Watch the signups for details on how to rent the machine. |